By Carrie Pagliano, PT, DPT, OCS, WCS

-To the Women’s Health Clinical Specialist (Board-Certified Women's Health Clinical Specialist) Class of 2009, it’s finally time!
+To the Women’s Health Clinical Specialist (WCS) Class of 2009, it’s finally time!
 Thinking of doing your re-certification early?
 Not sure where to begin with your Professional Development Portfolio or what supporting documents you need?

 Here are some quick pointers to get you started in the American Board of Physical Therapy Specialties’ (ABPTS) process for Women’s Health re-certification: